zendai/NSSLTOF/ISSnssl2f/misc/issc/README.md

 you can sync LDAP into local files on Solaris too.
 The second step though is problem with Solaris 10+.
 Solaris does not have support for Bekeley DBs, neither nss-cache compile succesfully.
-So the base NSSCACHE package cant be used on Solaris.
+So the base NSSCACHE package can't be used on Solaris, at least not without a lot effort which makes it unfeasible for mass deployment at a large organization.

 This package intend to provide a module for the second part, the /etc/nsswitch.conf part.
 If you configure the first part to use